createsafe/docker-musicbrainz-graphql/README.md

 # createsafe-graphite

+## Quick Start

+There are onl3 three steps to get this up and running

+1. Get the database
+2. Provision Docker
+3. Run the container

+--

+1. Get the database

-1. Download the sample DB: https://drive.google.com/open?id=1Mu9PAtzpsr1UNJtt3w0kltpURaR1MrwE
+Download the sample DB: https://drive.google.com/open?id=1Mu9PAtzpsr1UNJtt3w0kltpURaR1MrwE

-You cannot use the one from their website, as it's in a diff format from the actual db dumps (why?).
+You cannot use the one from their website, as unfrotunately it's in a diff format from the actual db dumps (why?).

 Once you've downloaded the DB and cloned this repo, put the sample db (mbdump-sample.tar.bz2) into the mbslave directory in the repo.

-Now there are two steps to run.
+Now there are two more steps to run.

-1.  initialize the database.
+2. Provision Docker

 ```sh
 npm run init